 Equipment is subject to random checks at any time during a tournament at the sole discretion of the Referee on court or the Head Referee.
 If equipment used on court is found to be out of compliance a yellow card will be given to the Athlete. (ref: 15.9.8).
+The side may then use a technical time-out to fix or replace the equipment according to rule 19.1.
+If the athlete is not able to fix or replace the equipment within the time available, the equipment cannot be used anymore in that match.
 If an Athlete's equipment (wheelchair, ramp, gloves, splints and other aids) fails the criteria on a second occasion on a random check, that Athlete receives a second yellow card and will forfeit the current match.